arikow/Space-Invaders/readme.md

 # Space Invaders

-This project was created in order to pass programming course in the first semester of Computer Sience studies.
+This project was created in order to pass programming course in the first semester of Computer Science studies.

 ## Screenshots from game: